"AN AIRY VOICE WE CAN'T GET ENOUGH OF"

 It's about watching someone fall out of love with you.

-Pre-save now.
-Out Oct.
-13 on all platforms.
+Out now on all platforms.

 Committed to writing songs that make you cry in your car, Michigan-native Karissa Bone creates a world of lush soundscapes and intimate stories.
 Combining vibrant pop aesthetics with indie subtleties, her songs are a melting pot of her influences– the atmospheres of Bon Iver, the stillness of a Phoebe Bridgers lyric, and a gen z perspective on par with Gracie Abrams and Olivia Rodrigo.